On the Relationship Between Explanation and Prediction: A Causal View: Introduction and Related Work

-In particular, the relationship between explanations ($E$) and predictions ($Y$) has been of interest for many investigations.
-Some argue that since many explanation methods claim to reveal a model's rationale behind its \textit{decision} ($Y$), the relationship between $E$ and $Y$ must be `strong' (e.g., when $Y$ changes significantly, $E$ must do so as well) \cite{adebayo2018sanity,srinivas2021rethinking}, while others argue that $E$ should also reflect other factors such as data distribution in addition to $Y$ (e.g., data points).
-Empirically, it has been shown that explanations from an untrained model and a trained model can be visually and statistically indistinguishable~\citep{adebayo2018sanity}.
-Theoretically, it can be proven that $E$ has no relation to $Y$ in some cases \citep{nie2018theoretical, srinivas2021rethinking}.
-However, it remains an open question to quantitatively validate the relationship between $E$ and $Y$ when potential confounding factors change (e.g., hyperparameters, datasets).

-In this work, we seek to formalize this relationship, inspired by the common cause principle of \citep{Reichenbach1956} that states that, if two variables are {\em statistically} dependent, there must be a common {\em cause} influencing both of them, and this common cause can be chosen such that it explains all the dependence.
+One focal point in many investigations is the relationship between explanations ($E$) and predictions ($Y$).
+In this work, we seek to formalize this relationship, inspired by the common cause principle of \citet{Reichenbach1956} that states that if two variables are {\em statistically} dependent, there must be a common {\em cause} influencing both of them, and this common cause can be chosen such that it explains all the dependence.
 We develop a measure of dependence via the Potential Outcomes framework~\citep{rubin2005causal}.
-Viewed through a lens of causality, we evaluate the treatment effect of hyperparameters, $H$ (i.e., $H$ taking on value $h'$, the counterfactual antecedent) on $E$ and $Y$ conditioned on a particular instance $x$.
-In other words, by measuring the treatment effect of each hyperparameter, we are measuring its influence on $E$ and $Y$, and in particular, how the influence is \textit{different or similar} in $E$ and $Y$ (see Figure~\ref{fig:pipeline}; left).
-Furthermore, under a careful evaluation, we tease apart the direct influence of $H$ on $E$ vs. its indirect influence mediated through $Y$ to better understand the flow of causation.
+Viewed through a lens of causality, we evaluate the treatment effect of hyperparameters of the model, $H$ (i.e., $H$ taking on value $h'$, the counterfactual antecedent) on $E$ and $Y$ conditioned on a particular instance $x$.
+In other words, by measuring the treatment effect of each hyperparameter (e.g., choice of activation, initialization, training budget), we are measuring its influence on $E$ and $Y$, and in particular, how the influence is \textit{different or similar} in $E$ and $Y$ (Fig.~\ref{fig:pipeline}; left).
+Furthermore, under a careful evaluation, we tease apart the direct influence of $H$ on $E$ vs. its indirect influence mediated through $Y$ to better understand the flow of causation (Fig.~\ref{fig:pipeline}; right).

-Note that we may not be able to interpret the observed difference between predictions and explanations that arise from two different hyperparameters as a causal effect unless \emph{ceteris paribus}, i.e., all else being equal, is fulfilled.
-Retraining almost identical neural networks with all possible values of hyperparameters is however computationally prohibitive and environmentally unsustainable.
-Instead, we perform an observational study on the model zoos, a large collection of pre-trained models \citep{unterthiner2020predicting, jiang2018predicting}, to study the relationship between $E$ and $Y$.